mkst/maspsx/README.md

 The goal of `maspsx` is to facilitate the replacement of the combination of `ASPSX.EXE` + [psyq-obj-parser](https://github.com/grumpycoders/pcsx-redux/tree/main/tools/psyq-obj-parser) when attempting to generate byte-perfect ELF objects.

-`maspsx` takes the output of `gcc` and massages it such that it can be assembled via GNU `as` to the equivalent object as the original PSYQ SDK would create.
+`maspsx` takes the assembly code output of `gcc` and massages it such that it can be assembled via GNU `as` to the equivalent object as what the original PSYQ SDK would create.

 `ASPSX` does not appear to do very much in terms of code *optimisation*, therefore the belief is that this will be a straightforward process.